Katakrima

 We all dream, we all sin.
 There is weight in thy guilt.

-Yet, there is no crown or laurels for penitence.
+Yet, there is no crown, no laurels for penitence.

-triumph in atonement in the very air that I have breathed
+triumph in atonement — in the very air I breathed

 before thee?”